 The park has the largest concentration of different roller coasters throughout the whole Netherlands, so there is no shortage for those who want a jolt of adrenaline to make their day.
 Walibi also hosts themed events, such as Halloween Fright Night.

-Location: Spijkweg 30, 8256 RJ Biddinghuizen
+Address: Spijkweg 30, 8256 RJ Biddinghuizen

-You’ll see all things typically Dutch, like canals, tulip fields, cheese markets and typical Dutch houses.
+You’ll see all things typically Dutch, like canals, tulip fields, cheese markets, and typical Dutch houses.
 You can also learn a lot about the history of the country and some fun facts about Dutch culture and traditions.

 It’s also very interactive.
-There’s a section where if you put a coin in, a miniature vehicle will drive a pair of miniature clogs over to you and then you can take them home (tip: this is actually cheaper than buying some in the shop!).
+There’s a section where if you put a coin in, a miniature vehicle will drive a pair of miniature clogs over to you, and then you can take them home (this is actually cheaper than buying some in the shop!).

 Open: All year round

-Location: George Maduroplein 1, 2584 RZ The Hague
+Address: George Maduroplein 1, 2584 RZ The Hague

 4. The Amsterdam Dungeon

-This isn’t for the faint-hearted.
+This attraction isn’t for the faint-hearted.
 The Amsterdam Dungeon showcases 11 live (and very scary) history shows, so you can learn and be frightened at the same time.
 Over 500 years of dark historical events are captured.